-An appointment established at a fixed or variable percentage of time at 50 percent or more of full-time, which is expected to continue for one year or longer.
+An career appointment is an appointment established at a fixed or variable percentage of time at 50 percent or more of full-time, which is expected to continue for one year or longer.
 A career appointment may be established through conversion from a limited appointment, per Section III.A.5. of this policy.
+In addition, a limited appointment shall be designated as a career appointment when the incumbent has attained 1,000 hours of qualifying service in any 12 consecutive months without a break in service of at least 120 consecutive calendar days.
+Qualifying service includes all time on pay status in one or more limited appointments.
+On-call and overtime hours shall not be included as pay status hours when computing qualifying service.
+Such career designation shall be effective the first of the month following attainment of 1,000 hours of qualifying service.